2024 Best Educational Assessment Schools in Pennsylvania

 Educational Assessment is about average in terms of popularity for degree programs.
 That is, it ranks #184 out of the 395 majors across the country that we analyze each year.
 So, you may have to do some digging around to find quality schools that offer the degree program.
 This list can help with that.

 For its 2024 ranking, College Factual looked at 4 schools in Pennsylvania to determine which ones were the best for educational assessment students pursuing a degree.
-When you put them all together, these colleges and universities awarded 70 degrees in educational assessment during the 2020-2021 academic year.
+Combined, these schools handed out 68 degrees in educational assessment to qualified students.

 The assessment program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Educational Assessment rankings.
 We derive our Best Overall Educational Assessment School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.